Physical Models of Embryonic Epithelial Healing: Discussion

 The remodelling of the actin-myosin network within the cells, and the dynamics of adherens junctions are also prevalent across most models, underscoring their role in transmitting forces during collective epithelial migration.
 Continuum models often introduce junctional tension through phenomenological stress terms, whereas vertex and hybrid formulations can natively encode these interactions at each cell-cell interface \cite{hunter2017, carvalho2018, rothenberg2019}.
 Lattice and phase-field approaches, by contrast, rarely feature junctional mechanics, but can incorporate adhesive interactions.

-Beyond acto-myosin contractility, other cytoskeletal elements, particularly microtubules, remain largely underrepresented in current models, despite their known roles in cell polarity and intracellular transport \cite{hunter2017, rothenberg2019}.
+Beyond acto-myosin contractility, other { cytoskeletal elements, particularly microtubules and intermediate filaments}, remain largely underrepresented in current models, despite their known roles in cell polarity and intracellular transport \cite{hunter2017, rothenberg2019}.
+Additionally, the influence of the nucleus must be considered as it is not often considered in wound healing models.
 Incorporating these cytoskeletal components is not just an additional factor, but it is essential for building a comprehensive mechanochemical model of embryonic wound repair.

 Chemical signaling and mechanochemical feedback have proven crucial for capturing the full complexity of embryonic healing.
 Hybrid models show that Ca\textsuperscript{2+} waves, whose propagation depends on mechanical tension and cell geometry, drive localized actin remodeling \cite{narciso2015, shannon2017}.
 These signals, enhanced by ATP and IP\textsubscript{3}, synchronize collective movements across the epithelial sheet \cite{odagiri2022, stevens2023mathematical}.
 Beyond hybrid models, active polar and nematic models show that mechanical stress fields coupled with these chemical signals can bias cell polarity and even trigger instabilities at the wound front \cite{he2020theoretical, zhao2023analytical, berlyand2024bifurcation}.
 Continuum models more readily incorporate reaction-diffusion equations to capture the chemical signals, though lattice or network models increasingly incorporate chemical signaling through hybrid implementations.